Dwight-Englewood School: Robotics teams

 The Dwight-Englewood Upper School robotics teams compete in FIRST Tech Challenge (FTC), an international robotics competition for students in grades 7-12.
 The Dwight-Englewood varsity robotics team, Critical Mass (FTC 207), was founded in 2005.
 D-E's Junior Varsity and Freshman teams (FTC 13048 Absolute Zero and FTC 13663 Quantum Smashers, respectively) were founded in 2017.

-The Varsity team has competed at the state, regional, and international levels.
-In the 2014-2015 FTC season, Critical Mass competed at the East Super-Regional Championship Tournament, and in the 2016-2017 season, the team won the Vermont FTC Championship and placed 13th in the Edison division at the FIRST Tech Challenge World Championship.
-In 2017-2018 season, the team won the New Jersey FTC Championship and went on to place 18th in the Edison division at the world championship.
+The Varsity team has competed at state, regional, and international levels.
+In the 2014-2015 FTC season, Critical Mass competed at the East Super-Regional Championship Tournament, and in the 2016–17 season, the team won the Vermont FTC Championship and placed 13th in the Edison division at the FIRST Tech Challenge World Championship.
+In 2017–18 season, the team won the New Jersey FTC Championship and went on to place 18th in the Edison division at the world championship.

 The Fifth-Grade opera

 In fifth grade, students compose and write an original opera.
 They form an opera company and go through all the steps necessary to stage a full production—script writing, libretto, costumes and makeup, set design, lighting, and publicity.
 This project is part of the Metropolitan Opera's program, "Creating Original Opera."
 2022 will be the 33rd year of opera production at the Lower School, as the 2020 Opera was unable to be completed due to the COVID-19 pandemic.